About Us – My Care at Home

 We care passionately about our client’s welfare and want to attract the best people to deliver care in the home.
 Our vision was and still is, to employ high calibre home care workers who love to care and provide them with an excellent training programme and salary.
 All My Care at Home staff are paid the Living wage for delivery of care, and are paid for their training and travel time.
 This approach to our staff also helps with staff retention and to support continuity of home care for our clients

-Jan is an experienced Manger, with many years experience within Management and Care, she brings with her a wealth of knowledge and experience, which she uses every day in her role as Care Manager.
-Jan shares our vision of providing high quality care in your own home.
+Amanda is an experienced Manger, she brings with her a wealth of knowledge which she uses every day in her role as Care Manager.
+She shares our vision of providing high quality care in your own home.
 She is passionate about the company and delivering Outstanding results.
-Jan is focused on delivering comprehensive training to our Care workers to ensure they are well prepared when they go out into the community to deliver care.
-Jan is working very closely with our Training Coordinator to ensure our training continues to be updated and delivered to the highest standards.
+Amanda is focused on delivering comprehensive training to our Care workers to ensure they are well prepared when they go out into the community to deliver care.
+She is working very closely with our Occupational Development Coordinator to ensure our training continues to be updated and delivered to the highest standards.
 Our training is a real mix of sharing knowledge and then applying it practically in a safe environment.
-If you would like to book a care assessment for yourself or a member of your family, please give Jan a call.
+If you would like to book a care assessment for yourself or a member of your family, please give Amanda a call.

 Michelle Davis is our Deputy Care Manager